-The International Journal of Vocational Education Studies (IJVES) is a peer-reviewed, Diamond Open Access journal dedicated to advancing the field of vocational education and training (VET).
+The International Journal of Vocational Education Studies (IJVES) is a double-blind peer-reviewed, Diamond Open Access journal dedicated to advancing the field of vocational education and training (VET).
 Our mission is to foster international academic exchange by publishing high-quality research that contributes to the understanding and critical reflection of VET systems worldwide.
-As a Diamond Open Access journal, IJVES provides free access to all articles without subscription fees or charges for authors, ensuring that research is widely available to scholars, practitioners, and policymakers globally.
-All members of the editorial team work on a voluntary basis.
-IJVES is independend from profit-oriented publishers or other institutions.

 IJVES publishes high-quality research that contributes to understanding and improving VET systems, policies, and practices internationally.
 Our primary focus is on the structure and function of VET systems, their genesis, and development, in order to enhance understanding of how vocational education and training operates in different contexts.
 Despite this focus, we welcome submissions from a broad range of perspectives.
 We accept contributions from various academic disciplines–including education, sociology, economics, and political science–provided they address issues relevant to VET.
 Articles should demonstrate critical engagement with the field, drawing on existing scholarly literature and contributing to ongoing debates in VET research.
 We value methodological diversity and recognizes that research in VET can take many forms.
 Whether a study is qualitative, quantitative, or employs mixed methods, what matters most is that the chosen approach is well-suited to the research question and context, and that the rationale for the approach is clearly explained.
 At the same time, openness to diverse approaches does not mean that "anything goes."
 High-quality research is characterized by transparency, rigor, and coherence.
 Authors should demonstrate careful design, clear reasoning, and credible interpretation of data, whether working with qualitative case studies, surveys, longitudinal datasets, or mixed methods.
 Research should engage critically with relevant literature and contribute meaningfully to ongoing debates in the field of VET.
 Our goal is to foster a pluralistic and reflective approach to research: one that values methodological diversity while maintaining scholarly integrity, encouraging studies that are both innovative and robust.